Brazil sovereign debt sales on hold amid Petrobras scandal: source

 "There's no window [for a foreign debt sale]," the source said on condition of anonymity because of the sensitivity of the government's plans.

-Investor confidence in Brazil has been rattled by a growing fiscal deficit, stagnant economy and evidence of a price-fixing, bribery and political kickback scheme at the oil firm known as Petroleo Brasileiro SA (PETR4.SA).
+Investor confidence in Brazil has been rattled by a growing fiscal deficit, stagnant economy and evidence of a price-fixing, bribery and political kickback scheme at the oil firm known as Petroleo Brasileiro SA.

-Brazil's last foreign debt sale, in September, was a $1 billion reopened offering of dollar-denominated global bonds due in January 2025 BRAGLB25N=RR.
+Brazil's last foreign debt sale, in September, was a $1 billion reopened offering of dollar-denominated global bonds due in January 2025.

 There are no plans yet for meetings between Brazil's economic policymakers and foreign investors, according to the government source.
 So-called road shows are often scheduled in advance of global bond sales.